-If seminars, laboratory sessions, practical tests, or other components in the course are compulsory, this must be stated in the course syllabus, and detailed instructions for these compulsory components must be presented in the course information (Information inför kursstart) and made available at the start of the course.
-Compulsory components must not be added, nor must their scheduling be changed.
-In exceptional cases, compulsory components may be moved after the start of the course, but students who are unable to attend due to the rescheduling must be given the opportunity to take a replacement component during the course period.
+If seminars, laboratory sessions, practical tests, or other components in the course are compulsory, this must be stated in the course syllabus, and detailed instructions for these compulsory components must be presented in the course information (Information before the start of a course) and made available at the start of the course.
+Compulsory elements may only be moved in the schedule after the start of the course in exceptional cases.
+Students who are unable to participate due to the move must be given the opportunity to receive a replacement component during the course period.
+Compulsory components may not be added after the start of the course.

-Students who have not been able to attend a compulsory component during a course session must be given the opportunity to attend a future scheduled compulsory component without delay.
-If a compulsory component can be replaced by another task, this must be stated in the course syllabus.
+Students who have not been able to attend a compulsory component during a course session must be given the opportunity to attend a future scheduled compulsory component without delay.26 If a compulsory component can be replaced by another task, this must be stated in the course syllabus.